croquet/croquet/historic/sdk/tutorials/0_4_writing_a_croquet_model.md

 Q.SPEED = 10;                // max speed on a dimension, in units/s
 ```

 This lets you use write ```this.future(Q.STEP_MS).step();``` where the STEP_MS value is registered and replicated.
-Just using STEP_MS will probably work, but there is no guarantee that it will be replicated and cause an accidental desyncing of the system.
+Just using a global STEP_MS could work in some cases, but there is no guarantee that the value will be replicated, so it could cause an accidental desyncing of the system.

 **No regular classes.** All objects in the model must be derived from the Model base class.
 (Mostly.
 See below for more information.)